-To calculate an odour emission rate it is necessary to know the internal odour concentration and ventilation rate of the poultry house.
+To calculate an odour emission rate, it is necessary to know the internal odour concentration and ventilation rate of the poultry house.
 For the calculation, the internal concentration is assumed to be a function of the age of the crop and the stocking density.

-The internal concentrations used in the calculations increase exponentially from $300 \text{ ou}E/\text{m}^3$ at day 1 of the crop, to approximately $700 \text{ ou}E/\text{m}^3$ at day 16 of the crop, to approximately $1,800 \text{ ou}E/\text{m}^3$ at day 30 of the crop and approximately $2,300 \text{ ou}E/\text{m}^3$ at day 34 of the crop.
-These figures are obtained from a review of available literature and are based primarily on Robertson et al. (2002).
+The internal concentrations used in the calculations increase exponentially from $300 \text{ ou}{\text{E}}/\text{m}^3$ at day 1 of the crop, to approximately $700 \text{ ou}{\text{E}}/\text{m}^3$ at day 16 of the crop, to approximately $1,750 \text{ ou}{\text{E}}/\text{m}^3$ at day 30 of the crop and approximately $2,300 \text{ ou}{\text{E}}/\text{m}^3$ at day 34 of the crop.
+These figures are obtained from a review of available literature and olfactometric measurements from similar broiler rearing houses that area available to AS Modelling & Data Ltd. and are based primarily on Robertson et al. (2002).

 The ventilation rates used in the calculations are based on industry practices and standard bird growth factors.
 Minimum ventilation rates are as those of an operational poultry house and maximum ventilation rates are based on Defra guidelines.
 Target internal temperature is 33 Celsius at the beginning of the crop and is decreased to 22 Celsius by day 34 of the crop.
 If the external temperature is 7 Celsius, or more, lower than the target temperature, minimum ventilation only is assumed for the calculation.
 Above this, ventilation rates are increased in proportion to the difference between ambient temperature and target internal temperature.
-A maximum transitional ventilation rate (35% of the maximum possible ventilation rate) is reached when the ambient temperature is equal to the target temperature.
-A high ventilation rate (70% maximum possible ventilation rate) is reached when the temperature is 4 degrees above target and if external temperature is above 33 Celsius the maximum ventilation rate is assumed.
+A maximum transitional ventilation rate (35% of the maximum possible ventilation rate) is reached when the ambient temperature is 4 degrees above target and if external temperature is above 33 Celsius the maximum ventilation rate is assumed.

 At high ventilation rates, it is likely that internal odour concentrations fall because odour is extracted much faster than it is created.
-Therefore, if the calculated ventilation rate exceeds that required to replace the volume of air in the house every 5 minutes, internal concentrations are reduced (by a factor of the square root of 7.5 times the shed volume/divided by the ventilation rate as an hourly figure).
+Therefore, if the calculated ventilation rate exceeds that required to replace the volume of air in the house every 5 minutes, internal concentrations are reduced (by a factor of the square root of 7.5 times the shed volume divided by the ventilation rate as an hourly figure).

 Based upon these principles, an emission rate for each hour of the period modelled is calculated by multiplying the concentration by the ventilation rate.
 Both the crop length and period the housing is empty can be varied.
 An estimation of the emission during the cleaning out process can also be included.
-In this case it is assumed that the houses are cleared sequentially and each house takes 2 hours to clear.
+In this case, it is assumed that the houses are cleared sequentially and each house takes 2 hours to clear.